 Lessons from the Costa Rica government breach

-This is not the first time we’ve seen hackers infiltrate organizations for months and years.
+That is not the first time we’ve seen hackers infiltrate organizations for months and years.
 Most large data breaches manifest over a long time.

 But maybe it’s time to accept that the problem is our fundamental approach to security.
 That the way we do security isn’t working against the existing threats.